dryer-dev/dryer/README.md

 Presenting a site depends on the page, sections, and subdomain directories:

 * **Pages:** I anticipate these will be universal
-* **Sections:** Files included in the views > sections directory are accessible by all domains *- standard section views -*.
+* **Sections:** Files included in the views > sections directory are accessible by all domains *- standard section views*.
 Sections will render structured content based on the JSON data EditorJS saves.
 Hopefully, this will enable a programatic approach to clean HTML markup.
 * **Subdomains:** Views exclusively for the given site (current_tenant).
 This includes header, footer, and sections.
 Sites can have their own sections or override a *standard section view* by creating a file with the same name in their respective sections directory.

 There are two main layout files:

 * **application:** Relies on current_tenant to: retrieve CSS and JS builds, render the header and footer.
-* **admin:** Uses the admin CSS and JS builds with the current_tenant header and footer - *a sites admin area will look bespoke to it*.
+* **admin:** Uses the admin CSS and JS builds with the current_tenant header and footer - *a site's admin area will look bespoke to it*.

 There are some helpers for the Admin namespace:

 * **nesting_parent_select:** A custom form helper that creates a collection_select based on the form object.
 * **link_to_add_nested_fields:** this outputs a link tag to create nested attributes via JS.
 This implementation is based on a method outlined here: [https://stevepolito.design/blog/create-a-nested-form-in-rails-from-scratch/].
-Data attrabitues are used to pass content to the front end.
+Data attribitues are used to pass content to the front end.
 * **SitesHelper:** The methods in here will faciliate selecting a layout for a section based on files in views directory.

 ### Front end

 #### Assets

 Configured using Yarn workspaces reading a packages directory with subdirectories for each domain.
-When the app precompiles assets it relies on concurrently to execute the build scripts for each domain.
+When the app precompiles assets it relies on concurrently [https://github.com/open-cli-tools/concurrently] to execute the build scripts for each domain.

 For example, package.json might look like: